This is part 2 of 4 in our blog series on Traffic Insights. This post covers Signal Performance Metrics. Stay tuned for more!

 Design, tune and troubleshoot with SPMs

 Signal Performance Metrics (SPMs) are a set of measurements and visualizations that help traffic teams design, tune, and troubleshoot traffic intersections.
-They are part of Miovision Spectrum, a turnkey solution for remote traffic signal optimization.
+They are part of Miovision TrafficLink, a turnkey solution for remote traffic signal optimization.

-Spectrum provides the entire range of solutions needed to collect, monitor, and understand traffic signals.
+TrafficLink provides the entire range of solutions needed to collect, monitor, and understand traffic signals.
 This includes a managed cellular connection and tools for signal monitoring, video streaming, maintenance alerts, and traffic data insights.

-Spectrum’s analytical tools and reports generate actionable information from the raw traffic intersection data.
+TrafficLink’s analytical tools and reports generate actionable information from the raw traffic intersection data.
 SPMs provide intersection-level reporting of key metrics like:

 - Vehicle volumes